Shahana Sheikh

 A book-length project based at University of Chicago's Center on Democracy.

 Abstract: In theory, referendums and other mechanisms of direct democracy help restore a more immediate and participatory dynamic to representative systems, without which political parties, governments, and policy making can appear distant from the common citizen.
 But in recent years, a chorus of voices has grown louder questioning the legitimacy and effectiveness of these mechanisms.
 The Brexit vote and ensuing political paralysis in the UK, and the failure of Colombians to approve a long-awaited peace deal, are two events that, in the eyes of many, marred the image of referendums.
 Critics argue that the results of referendums tend to be volatile and often do not reflect public opinion on the issue at hand.
 This book project addresses the value of referendums for democracies.
 We begin by testing a series of specific propositions about how referendums function, from a positivist perspective.
 Who participates in referendums and why?
 When do politicians choose to call referendums instead of pursuing other means of institutional or policy change?
 Can citizens’ initiatives serve as a check on legislative gerrymandering?
 The answers to these questions inform a broader normative question: do mechanisms of direct democracy outperform representative elections in aggregating societal preferences?
 And if so, under what conditions?
-As part of this project, we are creating a large dataset of every national referendum and plebiscite held in a democracy from 1960 to the present day, including novel measures of key variables such as issue salience and party strategies.
+As part of this project, we are created a global dataset of referendums held in democracies since 1960, including novel measures of key variables such as issue salience and party strategies.
 This work is part of a broader initiative to create publicly accessible tools for studying and tracking democratic functioning and erosion throughout the world.
 This research is funded by the United Nations Democracy Fund (UNDEF).